Changelog

 What's shipped recently

 Notable changes in plain English.
-Engineering detail with PR-level links lives in CHANGELOG.md at the repo root.
+Source, issues, and release detail live in the open-core repository.

 -